dkuzniar4/Guitar_amp/README.md

 To create project Guitar_amp use Projucer (from JUCE framework) and generate files to build.

-To download executable .exe or .vst3 plugin check out releases.
+To download executable .exe or .vst3 plugin check out releases on https://github.com/dkuzniar4/Guitar_amp/releases/